swiss-seismological-service/pyrtdd/README.md

 Ready-to-fill-in versions of the workflow below live in [`examples/`](examples/): [`relocate.py`](examples/relocate.py) (no cross-correlation) and [`relocate_with_xcorr.py`](examples/relocate_with_xcorr.py) (with cross-correlation).

-Running a relocation is always the same five steps: load a catalog, pick a velocity model, build the relocator, cluster + relocate, save the result.
+Running a relocation is always the same six steps: load a catalog, pick a velocity model, build the relocator, cluster, relocate, save the result.
 This runs as-is against the test data in this repo:

 ```python
 from pyrtdd.hdd import (